artemkasan/listick/README.md

 	}
 }
 ```
 Each state modifier must be marked by <b>@stateModifier</b> decorator.
-And inside this decorator we have to define which events it is going to listen and initial state of state modifier.
+And inside this decorator we have to define initial state of state modifier.
 Each method of state modifier that must listen to events and mutate state must be marked by <b>@subscribe</b> decorator.
 It defines which event must be listened.
 Method itself do simple mutation of state.

 ### Store